 - skill transferability factors; and

-- factors relating to a provincial nomination, a qualifying offer of arranged employment, or previous study in Canada.
+- factors relating to a provincial nomination, a qualifying offer of arranged employment, previous study in Canada, having a sibling in Canada, or proof of French ability.

 There are a total of 1,200 points available under the Comprehensive Ranking System.